-POWERING OUR WORLDCategory: 2016, Climate, Community Grant, Current, Grant
+POWERING OUR WORLDCategory: 2016, Climate, Community Grant, Completed, Grant

-This is a new offering where Green Calgary is focusing on the topic of energy use and electricity; its impacts on our environment both in the production and consumption of energy.
-They will also be talking about how energy is produced in Alberta – coal still accounts for 50% of our energy locally, renewables less than 5%.
+In 2017, Green Calgary and the Arusha Centre piloted “Powering Our World”, a classroom based program that focuses on the topic of energy use and electricity and its impacts on our environment both in the production and consumption of energy.
+In Alberta, coal still accounts for 50% of our energy locally, renewables less than 5%.
 What does that mean for the environment when we plug something in or turn on a light switch?
-The program will focus on the local impacts as well as touching on the global impacts of climate change.
+The program helps draw attention to local impacts while also touching on the global challenge and consequences of climate change.